Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ![Tree value mapping](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/TreeValueMapping.png "[Tree value mapping]")

-This extension is used to map a value connected to a string or tree node attribute to a tree node attribute.
+This extension is used to map a value connected to a string or tree node attribute to another tree node attribute.
 The connected value of the source attribute must be accessed to map it to the tree node attribute.
 For instance, this extension is often used to map the Actindo payment method from an order.
-All payment methods and their IDs are defined in the *Invoicing* module.
-These values must be accessed to map both, the payment methods and their IDs to the destination tree node attribute.
+All payment methods and their IDs are defined in the *Order management* module.
+These values must be accessed to map both the payment methods and their IDs to the destination tree node attribute.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type   |
 |----------------------------------|------------------------------|